3D-club/IEEE_VTS/Mission_Planner/Readme.md

-First we need some softwares for applying these scripts.
+First we need some software for applying these scripts.

-### The softwares are listed below: -
+### The software are listed below: -
 1. Mission PLanner 1.3.73
 2. Anaconda 3(64-bit)